Mixing With LEVELS

 The LUFS Meters

-The LUFS [loudness units relative to full scale] measurement scale was standardised in 2011 and is devastatingly accurate in displaying the perceived loudness of audio material.
+The LUFS [loudness units relative to full scale] measurement scale was standardized in 2011 and is incredibly accurate in displaying the perceived loudness of audio material.
 It’s an extremely useful insight to have whilst mixing and mastering.
-Navigate to these LUFS meters by clicking the LUFS button in the headroom section.
-There is a short term LUFS meter on the left and an integrated LUFS meter on the right.
+Navigate to these LUFS meters by clicking the LUFS icon.
+There is a short-term LUFS meter on the left (Short) and an integrated LUFS meter on the right (Int).
 Similarly to the peak meter, each bar represents 1 unit.
 The mixing presets have various loudness targets.
 They range from a maximum of -12 to -16 LUFS.
 These aren’t necessarily targets, more like thresholds that if breached could have a negative effect on your music.

 If the L-R meter pointer starts moving too far left or right from the middle, it will glow red.
 This informs you that the output of your mix is too unbalanced.
 You need to balance the stereo field evenly to have a solid mix that translates well in all environments.